unyt-org/uix/docs/manual/01 Getting Started.md

 ## UIX development

-Per default, a UIX app runs in the `dev` stage.
+By default, a UIX application starts up in the development (`dev`) stage.

-In this stage, special development features are enabled:
+This is the stage where special development features are enabled:
  * You can completely reset the current page state with `CTRL+R`
  * Error stacks for backend errors thrown during routing are displayed in the browser
  * Source maps for TypeScript files are available in the browser

-### Running UIX apps locally
+### Run UIX applications locally

 Per default, UIX apps run on `http://localhost:80`.
 If port 80 is already in use, UIX automatically finds a free port.